 Importance of the exit clause

-Non-competition clauses
+Non-compete clauses

-What is a non-competition clause?
+What is a non-compete clause?

-Importance of the non-competition clause
+Importance of the non-compete clause

 What is a confidentiality clause?

 A confidentiality clause requires shareholders to keep all sensitive information about the company confidential, even after they leave.
-This includes trade secrets, financial information and business strategies.
+This includes trade secrets, financial information, and business strategies.

 Importance of the confidentiality clause